What Maine Schools Should Know About Accessibility

 How can I determine if our digital content is accessible?

 Evaluating your digital content can also be easy to do if you have the right software.
-Although schools often prefer to use Google docs and other Google applications to keep down cost, the latest version of Microsoft Office (MSO) for both Windows and Mac have a built-in Accessibility Checker that can be used to test word processor documents, spreadsheets and presentational documents.
-While you can use your Google documents for everyday use – assuming you do not have students in your school who need assistive technology like screen readers – you can save your Google docs to one desktop computer that have MSO installed and test the document.
-The Accessibility Checker in MSO will display the error, explain what is wrong and show you the solution.
+The latest version of Microsoft Office (MSO) for both Windows and Mac have a built-in Accessibility Checker that can be used to test word processor documents, spreadsheets and presentational documents.

 What will happen if we don’t make our website and digital content accessible?

 This is a difficult question to answer.
-In the past 18 months, there have been two widely reported cases of school districts who have had legal actions taken against them by the Office of Civil Rights (OCR) of the United States Department of Education.
-In both cases (Seattle, WA and Santa Fe, NM), the districts signed off on rather extensive Resolution Agreements which included continued monitoring by the OCR for compliance.
+In the past few years, there have been reported cases of school districts who have had legal actions taken against them by the Office of Civil Rights (OCR) of the United States Department of Education.
+In recent cases (Seattle, WA and Santa Fe, NM), the districts signed off on rather extensive Resolution Agreements which included continued monitoring by the OCR for compliance.
 Between legal fees, staff time and the requirement to hire new personnel, the cost to these districts were substantial.

 How do we get started?